-Several projects have continued forward through the construction and installation process.
-SCE efforts included infrastructure construction and post-installation verification to confirm equipment installation while customers continued procuring qualified charging stations, granting easements in the property where the charging infrastructure will be deployed, and completing the charging station installations.
+All projects have completed the construction and installation process.
+SCE efforts included infrastructure construction and post-installation verification to confirm equipment installation, granting easements in the property where the charging infrastructure will be deployed, and completing the charging station installations.